georgeee/cardano-sl-article/article.md

 ### Free Transaction for Bootstrap Era

 Delegating stake back is done via transaction.
-But transactions cost money, so we want allow free transaction from outputs formed at end of the Bootstrap era.
+But transactions cost money (via fees), which violates requirement `4.4` (which is marked as an optional, but yet desirable).

+As a solution to this issue we could make a snapshot of utxo _$U$_ at the moment Bootstrap era ends and don't require fees to be withdrawn from any transaction output, contained in _$U$_.
+This will effectively make delegation transition transaction free.